News & Updates

 Leaders in the investment community, notably Larry Fink in his annual letter, are calling on corporations and investment managers to make a positive contribution to society.
 Much of the investment community has recognised they have a responsibility to avoid harm and contribute to positive outcomes, as shown by membership of the Principles of Responsible Investment (PRI), which has reached US$120 trillion of assets under management.

 Even so, there is confusion amongst the public about the meaning of terms such as ‘responsible’, ‘sustainable’ or ‘impact’ when applied to investment, and widespread concern over greenwashing.
 This is reflected in guidance from New Zealand's Financial Markets Authority (FMA).

 There are core principles at the heart of the notion of responsible investment management.
 Fund managers should ensure the funds they manage are not invested in companies that have socially and environmentally destructive impacts; they should use their influence as institutional shareholders to improve practices; and they should increase the proportion of their investments in companies that are managed to high Environmental, Social and Governance (ESG) standards.
 Leading members of the responsible investment sector will also invest at least part of their portfolio in companies that contribute to social and/or environmental benefit.

 Mindful Money considers the core principles for credible RI are:

 Fund services should meet their clients’ needs, including their values and ethical preferences:

 - Prominently display their responsible investment policies and approaches, and regularly report on ESG issues

-- act in ways that benefits their clients’ financial and ESG interests
+- Act in ways that benefit their clients’ financial and ESG interests

 Investment managers should exercise corporate governance through: